Q How do I apply for a place for my child in Y7 and when will I know if my application has been successful?

 Q How much are school dinners and what do they do if they forget their dinner money?

-School dinners are £2.15 and on line payments for our catering facility can be made via our online payment portal ParentPay (https://www.parentpay.com/).
-Each student has a unique account where you can enter payments for catering and other services provided by the academy.
+School dinners are £2.15 and on line payments for our catering facility can be made via our online payment portal My Child at School.
 Students can also top up their account using the machines in the academy atrium.
 Parents can also access detailed usage which will allow you to see what your child has eaten each day and how much they have spent.
-Students can spend up to £5 each day however you can request an amendment to this by either writing to the finance office at the academy or via email (email@example.com).
+Students can spend up to £5 each day however you can request an amendment to this by either writing to the finance office at the academy or via email (firstname.lastname@example.org).

 Q Where do I buy uniform from?

 All uniform orders can be made direct to our supplier using their website (where access to the internet is an issue, the academy can facilitate a paper based orders via reception).
 Details for all uniform orders and enquiries are: www.sptuniforms.co.uk , Tel: 0113 245995.
-Ties can be purchased from the academy parentpay shop.
+Ties can be purchased from the academy My Child at School online shop.

 Q What is the structure of the school day?